official-himanshu/awsMigration/case-studies.md

 	stage4: The results from the above two stages were used to produce a poster.
 The poster was presented to Company B’s employees and six semi-structured interviews were performed at their offices.
 The interviews started by giving the interviewees an overview of Amazon EC2 as they were only partially familiar with this technology.
 Each interview was recorded and a transcript of each interview was produced.
 Each transcript was read be two researchers (one present at the interview and one not) and a number of issues were identified and agreed using a stakeholder impact analysis.
 Stakeholder impact analysis is a method of identifying potential sources of benefits and risks from the perspectives of multiple stakeholders, and is performed by analyzing interview transcripts.

 #### Results
-	##### cost of on-premises
+	cost of on-premises

-	Company C paid £104,000 to Company B for the system in 2005, £19,400 of which was for the system’s infrastructure; the rest of the costs were for system development and deployment.
+	->Company C paid £104,000 to Company B for the system in 2005, £19,400 of which was for the system’s infrastructure; the rest of the costs were for system development and deployment.
 The infrastructure included two servers (each having two Intel Xeon 3.4GHz processors, 2GB RAM, 6 x 72GB hard drives in a RAID 10 array resulting in around 200GB of effective storage, Windows Server 2003 OS), a tape drive, network equipment, a server rack, shelf spares.
 In addition, Company C pays £43,000 per year to Company B for system support and maintenance, £3,600 of which is for the running costs of the system infrastructure.
 Over a five year period, the total cost of the system infrastructure is therefore: £19,400 + (5 x £3,600) = £37,400.

-	#### Estimated cost over cloud The following specifications were used to calculate the costs of running the system on AWS: two Microsoft Windows On-Demand instance (AWS do not offer reserved instances for Windows) in Europe running 730 hours per month (i.e. 24x7); 20GB data transfer in; 20GB data transfer out; 200GB EBS storage (i.e. amount of effective storage on existing servers), 100 million EBS I/O request; 30GB EBS snapshot storage (for daily backups); 10 snapshot GET requests (in case backups need to be retrieved); 30 snapshot PUT requests (for daily backups).
+	->Estimated cost over cloud The following specifications were used to calculate the costs of running the system on AWS: two Microsoft Windows On-Demand instance (AWS do not offer reserved instances for Windows) in Europe running 730 hours per month (i.e. 24x7); 20GB data transfer in; 20GB data transfer out; 200GB EBS storage (i.e. amount of effective storage on existing servers), 100 million EBS I/O request; 30GB EBS snapshot storage (for daily backups); 10 snapshot GET requests (in case backups need to be retrieved); 30 snapshot PUT requests (for daily backups).

 #### Comparison of cost

 	Comparison of infrastructure costs between